abatima/Snake_Game/README.md

 ### Prerequisites

-Make sure you have Python 3.x installed.
-You can verify this by running:
+Ensure you have Python 3.x installed.
+You can check your version by running:

 ```bash
 python --version